Toyota Tundra Tire Review By Carter Hayes May 10, 2026 12 min read

 Practicality

-You can fit these as a full set and keep your stock wheels, and the tires work well for drivers who need a single, versatile option rather than swapping between seasonal sets.
-Expect routine rotations and alignments to maximize tread life, and keep an eye on pressure since these tires perform best when inflated to the recommended PSI for your load.
+You can fit these as a full set if 275/65R18 matches your truck and wheel setup.
+Expect routine rotations and alignments to maximize tread life, and keep an eye on pressure since truck tires perform best when inflated for the actual load they are carrying.

 Key Benefits